Military deception: Siege of Detroit

-In a notable deception that occurred during the War of 1812's Siege of Detroit, British Major General Isaac Brock and Native American chief Tecumseh used a variety of tricks, including letters they allowed to be intercepted which exaggerated the size of their forces, disguising Brock's militia contingent as more fearsome regular army soldiers, and repeatedly marching the same body of Native Americans past U.S. observers to make it appear they were more numerous than they were.
+In a notable deception that occurred during the War of 1812's Siege of Detroit, British Major-general Isaac Brock and Native American chief Tecumseh used a variety of tricks, including letters they allowed to be intercepted which exaggerated the size of their forces, disguising Brock's militia contingent as more fearsome regular army soldiers, and repeatedly marching the same body of Native Americans past U.S. observers to make it appear they were more numerous than they were.
 Though he had superior troop strength, the U.S. commander, Brigadier General William Hull, believed he faced overwhelming numbers of British regular troops and hordes of uncontrollable Indians.
 Fearing a massacre, in August 1812 Hull surrendered the town and the attached fort.
-Most of his militia were allowed to return home, while his regular army soldiers were held as prisoners of war.
+Most of his militia were allowed to return home, while his regular army soldiers were held as British prisoners of war.

 Capture of brigs Catharine and Rose

 American Lieutenant John Downes was in command of Georgiana as part of Captain David Porter's naval force, which raided British shipping in the Galapagos chain.
-On 28 May 1813, lookouts on Georgiana spotted two British ships, Catharine and Rose, off James Island.
-Resorting to deception, Downes raised the British flag, which tricked the British whalers into thinking they were not under threat.
+On 28 May 1813, lookouts on Georgiana spotted two British whalers, Catharine and Rose, off James Island.
+Resorting to deception, Downes raised the Union Jack, which tricked the whalers into thinking they were not under threat.
 When the Americans were within range they lowered a few boats filled with men, which rowed to Catharine and Rose and captured them without resistance.
-The British captains revealed to Downes that they had no idea of the attack until the Americans were already on deck.
+The whaler's captains informed Downes that they had no idea of the attack until the Americans were already on deck.